 - Stir the canned coconut milk before measuring.

-- Make sure to use unsweetened coconut milk.
+- Make sure to use unsweetened coconut milk for your mashed potatoes with coconut milk.

 - Keep cubed potatoes the same size to ensure even cooking.

 - For this dish to come together quicker, the garlic can be roasted ahead of time and stored in the refrigerator.
-Instead of heating up the oven just for garlic, I’ll throw it when I’m cooking something else in the oven.
+Instead of heating up the oven just for garlic, I’ll roast it when I’m cooking something else in the oven.
+Then store it in the refrigerator or freeze it for later.

 How to Roast Garlic without Oil

-Since it’s the holidays I decided to make these mashed potatoes fancy!
+Since it’s the holidays I decided to make these mashed potatoes with coconut milk fancy!
 I infused roasted garlic with rosemary.
 It sounds complicated but it’s not.

 Slice a head of garlic in half and add half a teaspoon of dried crushed rosemary on each half.
 I remove the stem from the garlic bulb to help the slice sit upright.
 Don’t worry, some cloves will fall out of their little holder, but they’ll still roast just fine.